eleanor-em/roo-compiler/README.md

 ```
 Again, Oz not supporting branching-to-addresses makes this somewhat awkward.
 We implement this using
 a preprocessing step: before generating symbols, the code is scanned for any lambda declarations,
 which are lifted to proper procedures.
-The above code thus translates to like:
+The above code thus translates to:
 ```
 array[10] integer array_t;